10 Reasons Twitter Works In Education

 As the collective family of social media channels grows, each adopts their own personality.

 LinkedIn is the oldest sibling –a go-getter that wore a suit in middle school.
 Instagram is the playful teen that opened her own restaurant with her family’s money.
 Facebook is the walking political argument that you know not get started.
 And twitter? twitter is the wild child of the bunch.

-Offering quick bits of information, a dynamic stream that looks great on desktop and mobile devices, and a variety of ways to communicate from #hashtags to @messaging to micro-blogging and link distribution, twitter works, and unlike facebook, blogging, and other digital tools, when something does indeed “Fail” on twitter, the overwhelming number of tweets quickly covers the mistake.
+Offering quick bits of information, a dynamic stream that looks great on desktop and mobile devices, and a variety of ways to communicate from #hashtags to @messaging to micro-blogging and link distribution, twitter works, and unlike facebook, blogging, and other digital tools, when something does indeed “fail” on twitter, the overwhelming number of tweets can help mitigate the loss.